azazelm3dj3d/0xnose/README.md

-In addition to passing command-line options, you may also put configuration options in your project's *setup.cfg* file, or a .noserc or xnose.cfg file in your home directory.
-In any of these standard ini- style config files, you put your xnosetests configuration in a "[xnosetests]" section.
+In addition to passing command-line options, you may also put configuration options in your project's *setup.cfg* file, or a .noserc or nose.cfg file in your home directory.
+In any of these standard ini- style config files, you put your nosetests configuration in a "[nosetests]" section.
 Options are the same as on the command line, with the -- prefix removed.
 For options that are simple switches, you must supply a value:

-   [xnosetests]
+   [nosetests]
    verbosity=3
    with-doctest=1